viniciusmsousa/ml-pipes/README.md

 }
 ```

-even though this will do the trick, a more robust way to serve the model API and Tracking UI together using the Docker framework.
+Even though this will do the trick, a more robust way to serve the model API and Tracking UI together is using the Docker framework.
 This is done in through the `Dockerfile` and `docker-compose.yml`.
 To start the UI and Api simple execute the following command in the **root** project directory
 ```
 docker-compose up
 ```